thitipongk/MGPDDA/README.md

-# PUMDR
+# MGP-DDA

-This repository contains the code and data sets of the Positive-Unlabeled learning method with Meta-path based functional profiles for Drug Repositioning (PUMDR).
-The folder "Demo" contains the code of PUMDR and the exemplified data.
+This repository contains the code and data sets of the Meta-path based Gene ontology Profiles for predicting Drug-Disease Associations (MGP-DDA).
+The folder "Demo" contains the code of MGP-DDA and the exemplified data.
 Another folder "Datasets" contains all original data sets used in our experiments.

 ## Requirements
 The code is written in Python (version > 3.6).
 The packages that are required to run this code include numpy, pandas, scipy, sklearn, and xgboost.

 ## Demo
-This folder contains the code of PUMDR (PUMDR-demo.py) and the exemplified data to demonstrate how PUMDR works.
+This folder contains the code of MGP-DDA (MGPDDA-demo.py) and the exemplified data to demonstrate how MGP-DDA works.
-### PUMDR-demo code
+### MGPDDA-demo code
-This code is for demonstrate how PUMDR works, composing of these following processes:
+This code is for demonstrate how MGP-DDA works, composing of these following processes:
-1) Generation of meta-path based functional profiles
+1) Generation of meta-path based gene ontology (GO) profiles
-2) Dimensionality reduction of the functional profiles
+2) Dimensionality reduction of the meta-path based GO profiles
-3) Training the PUMDR model and predicting all unlabeled pairs to identify potential drug-disease associations.
+3) Training the MGP-DDA model and predicting all unlabeled pairs to identify potential drug-disease associations.

 Note that this code may not be suitable for our original data due to their too large size.
-Anyway, we also provided the exemplified data for this code to illustrate all processes of PUMDR.
+Anyway, we also provided the exemplified data for this code to illustrate all processes of MGP-DDA.

 ### Datasets-demo
 In the exemplified data set, 100 drugs and 50 diseases were randomly selected from the original data.
 The total number of the associated GO functions is 4,669.
 The descriptions of all input data are shown as follows: